Chalwk77/JeriCraftDocs/docs/About.md

 ### 🌐 Connect to our Minecraft server (1.20.1) at jericraftmc.net and embark on an epic adventure!

-*Join our friendly community and experience the JeriCraft difference today!* :map:
+*Join our friendly community and experience the JeriCraft difference today!* 🗺️

 ## **Starter Information:**